pragma-org/simulation-testing/blog/src/03-simulation-testing-echo-example.md

 Maelstrom docs:

 > "We could write this as a single-threaded event loop, using fibers or
-> coroutines, or via threads, but for our purposes, threads will simplify a good
+> co-routines, or via threads, but for our purposes, threads will simplify a good
 > deal.
-Multithreaded access means we need a lock--preferably re-entrant--to
+Multi-threaded access means we need a lock--preferably re-entrant--to
 > protect our IO operations, assigning messages, and so on.
 We'll want one for
 > logging to STDERR too, so that our log messages don't get mixed up."